ponyta/ponyta.github.io/_posts/2018-12-03-prototype-based-programming-in-javascript.md

 # Object.create

-`Object.create` is probably actually the simplist way to create an object with an explicit prototype; it takes a prototype as a parameter and returns a new object with its prototype set to the parameter passed in.
+`Object.create` is probably actually the simplest way to create an object with an explicit prototype; it takes a prototype as a parameter and returns a new object with its prototype set to the parameter passed in.
 For example:

 ```javascript